sdthompson1/babylon/README.md

 also edit the config file manually, and/or run `bab check-config` to verify that the config is correct.

-You can also run `make check` to run a suite of compiler self-tests, if you wish.
+You can also run `make check` to run a suite of compiler self-tests.

 For instructions on how to use the compiler, check the [docs](docs) folder, and/or look at the `example` directories under